 This technique is also helpful if you want to achieve the same results while using a smaller amount of product than usual.

 If the whole process of chelating your hair sounds too daunting to you, you may also opt to use purple shampoo on dry hair to boost its effectiveness.
-Severely brassy hair will greatly benefit from this technique.
+Severely brassy hair will significantly benefit from this technique.

 With each use of the shampoo, you continue to deposit purple pigments onto your hair.
-It really only takes one session of leaving the shampoo on for far too long for you to end up with overtoned hair.
+It only takes one session of leaving the shampoo on for far too long for you to end up with overtoned hair.

 But fret not!
 You can always use regular shampoo to wash away some of the pigments.
 Remember: the purple is just a temporary color—not a full-on dye—and it can still be removed.